Movies and advertising have a lot in common. One of those common traits is, people quickly forget the majority of films and adverts they see.

 Principle #3.
 Color

 Before all Hollywood movies became orange and blue – an unfortunate trend explained here by Priceonomics – directors knew how to use color to their advantage.
-Let us discuss how you can use color to enhance your whiteboard animation videos…
+Let us discuss how you can use color to enhance your whiteboard and cartoon animation videos…

 Like composition, color is a tool to manage the viewer’s attention and convey what’s going on in the video.
 For your whiteboard videos, which are often black and white, the best way to use color is to inject it into the elements you want to highlight, and bring to your customer’s attention.